yduf/yduf.github.io/_posts/2020-12-11-camera-lense.md

 ---
 published: true
 title: Cameras and Lenses
-tags: camera lense light gear tesseract blog graphic
+tags: camera lense light tesseract blog graphic
 ---
 > Cameras and the lenses inside them may seem a little mystifying.
 In this blog post I’d like to explain not only how they work, but also how adjusting a few tunable parameters can produce fairly different results - [Bartosz Ciechanowski]() / [HN](https://news.ycombinator.com/item?id=25357315)